-Meetings with your Care Partner and psychiatrist take place over video call.
+Meetings with your Care Coordinator and psychiatrist take place over video call.
 You can set up subsequent monthly meetings during your current appointment or via secure messaging on Prairie’s web platform.
-You also have the option to text with your Care Partner at any time.
+You also have the option to text with your Care Coordinator at any time.
 You can expect a reply within 3 hours between 9 AM and 9 PM Monday to Friday (PT) or by the end of the day on weekends.

 What Does Prairie Treat?

 Prairie treats a range of mental illnesses, with a focus on depression and anxiety.
 The company may not be suitable if you have been diagnosed with a severe mental health condition, such as severe bipolar type 1 disorder, schizophrenia, or a severe eating disorder.
 Prairie also does not treat those who have attempted suicide or who have recently had thoughts of suicide.
 Prairie is only available to California residents at this time.

 Prairie charges an intake fee of $295.
 This includes your genetic test, video meetings with your psychiatrist, and unlimited texting with your Care Coordinator.
 Follow-ups are charged at a rate of $160/meeting.
 If you need medications, you can expect a co-pay of $15 per medication (including shipping).
 Prairie doesn’t charge if you need to change your monthly video meeting time as long as you get in touch with your psychiatrist ahead of time.
 If you cancel your appointment there is a $50 fee.